Football at the Arab Games: Overall team records

 In this ranking 3 points are awarded for a win, 1 for a draw and 0 for a loss.
 As per statistical convention in football, matches decided in extra time are counted as wins and losses, while matches decided by penalty shoot-outs are counted as draws.
 Teams are ranked by total points, then by goal difference, then by goals scored.

-Excluding the 1992 Pan Arab Games which overlaps the 1992 Arab Cup.
+Excluding the 1992 Arab Games which overlaps the 1992 Arab Cup.